jaames/playnote-studio/readme.md

 Memory management functions like `alloc`, `malloc`, `realloc`, `free`, etc are not available - instead you will need to include `pd.h` which contains `pd_alloc`, `pd_malloc`, `pd_realloc` and `pd_free`.
 These all wrap `playdate->system->realloc` and should behave the same as their respective functions.

-#### Website
+#### Website Video

-The website interactive demo uses a transparent video.
+The website interactive demo uses a transparent video, at two resolutions which will get served depending on device pixel ratio.
 The 3D Playdate model is rendered out as a series of RGBA PNGs for each frame, which needs to be converted to a transparent VP9 webm video.
-Since the demo sets the video's currentTime manually, for smoothness we set the framerate to 1 FPS and keyframe interval is set to every 2 frames `ffmpeg -framerate 1 -i "./%04d.png" -c:v libvpx-vp9 -g 2 -pix_fmt yuva420p output.webm`.
+Since the demo sets the video's currentTime manually, for smoothness we set the framerate to 1 FPS and keyframe interval is set to every 2 frames.
+- **2x** `ffmpeg -framerate 1 -i "./%04d.png" -c:v libvpx-vp9 -g 2 -pix_fmt yuva420p output_2x.webm`.
+- **1x** `ffmpeg -framerate 1 -i "./%04d.png" -vf scale=iw/2:ih/2 -c:v libvpx-vp9 -g 2 -pix_fmt yuva420p output_1x.webm`.

 Because Apple is a very competent browser vendor, we also have to encode a separate alpha HEVC video for Safari...
+- **2x**
-- Convert frames to a huge 30mb .mov with `ffmpeg -framerate 1 -i "./%04d.png" -c:v prores_ks -pix_fmt yuva444p10le -profile:v 4444 -alpha_bits 8 output.mov`
+  - `ffmpeg -framerate 1 -i "./%04d.png" -c:v prores_ks -pix_fmt yuva444p10le -profile:v 4444 -alpha_bits 8 output_2x.mov`
   - Right-click the output .mov, go to Services > Encode Selected Video Files.
 In the modal that opens, the format should be `HEVC 2160p` and `Preserve Transparency` should also be checked.
+- **1x**
+  - `ffmpeg -framerate 1 -i "./%04d.png" -vf scale=iw/2:ih/2 -c:v prores_ks -pix_fmt yuva444p10le -profile:v 4444 -alpha_bits 8 output_1x.mov`
+  - Right-click the output .mov, go to Services > Encode Selected Video Files.
+In the modal that opens, the format should be `HEVC 1080p` and `Preserve Transparency` should also be checked.